aimclub/GEFEST/docs/source/tutorials/tuning.rst

      - :raw-html-m2r:`<code style="background:red;color:white;font-weight:bold">No</code>`
      - :raw-html-m2r:`<code style="background:red;color:white;font-weight:bold">No</code>`

 How to tune
 -----------

-To initialize tuner and run tuning, similarly to the optimizers, you need an ``OptimizationParams`` with defined ``TunerParams`` and also one or more ``Structure`` objects.
+To initialize tuner and run tuning, similarly to the optimisers, you need an ``OptimizationParams`` with defined ``TunerParams`` and also one or more ``Structure`` objects.

 More details about ``OptimizationParams`` you can find in `cases` and `API referece` sections of this documentation.